Tostadas de Tinga: Mexico’s Crispy, Saucy Chicken Snack That Hits Every Flavor Note

 A Little Backstory

-What’s even better?
+What makes it even better?
 Tinga is make-ahead friendly.
-That means you can simmer a batch, stash it in your fridge, and build tostadas on demand.
+You can simmer a batch, stash it in the fridge, and build tostadas whenever the craving hits.

 A high-resolution photograph showcases a crispy tostada de tinga topped with shredded chipotle chicken, fresh lettuce, crumbled queso fresco, and Mexican crema, set on a rustic plate for an authentic street food presentation.